 FILIPINO MARTIAL ARTS AT THE ARENA®

 In fact, Filipino Martial Arts are widely respected and chosen as a primary art by militaries worldwide due to its ability to deal with bladed threats, as well as self-defense uses of knives or blunt weapons.
-These applications are the primary reason we offer FMA training to our students, particularly as a large percentage are comprised of active duty military.
+These applications are the primary reason we offer FMA training in San Diego, particularly as a large percentage of our students are comprised of active duty military.

-FMA is an art, not a sport, although it offers many techniques and fundamental concepts that may benefit Combat Sports.
+As the name states, Filipino Martial Arts are arts, not sports, although FMA offers many techniques and fundamental concepts that may benefit Combat Sports.
 But at its root, it is a self-defense system.
 As such, we concentrate on self-defense training when teaching Kali (Arnis and Esrima mean roughly the same thing in FMA) at our San Diego school.

 All levels are welcome, and all will learn valuable skills.
-Beginners will benefit from the fundamental drills that serve as the core of FMA, while everyone will obtain a better understanding of balance, movement and real world self-defense.
+Beginners will benefit from the fundamental drills that serve as the core of our FMA classes, while everyone will obtain a better understanding of balance, movement and real world self-defense.
 Knowledge of self-defense is critical in today’s world and could easily mean the difference between life and death.

 As students advance, they will move to more specific training and will see a different aspect of FMA than taught at other San Diego Filipino Martial Arts schools.
 The goal of these classes will be constant testing of practical application, with techniques taught in the most effective way possible as applied to actual self-defense.

 Willie Laureano is the head instructor of our Filipino Martial Arts program.
 Originally from the Philippines, Guro (Filipino for Teacher) Willie has a vast amount of experience in FMA, first starting his training in 1980 with the world famous Dan Inosanto.
 Today, Guro Willie is regarded as one of the top FMA instructors on the planet, particularly for Special Operations training.